 Your opponent is bigger, faster, and stronger than you—who cares?

 Bad stuff happens to every athlete at one point or another.
 Maybe you can’t get your fastball over the plate, or you get nervous at the freethrow line.
 There are a million different reasons to stop believing in yourself in sports, and a million more to suggest that you should.
-Who cares if you messed up once or ten times in a row.
+Who cares if you messed up once or even ten times in a row.
 Who cares.
 Give up your fear of failure by giving up the expectation to succeed in every moment.
-Loosen up your mentality and you will start believing in yourself again.
+Loosen up your mentality and you can start believing in yourself again.

 With our 100% money-back guarantee and vetted coaches, anyone can achieve their full athletic potential.
 CoachUp is the safest and easiest way to find a coach for personalized training.
 Find your perfect coach today and become the athlete you want to be!